cran-task-views/Cluster/Cluster.md

     to find biclusters in two-dimensional data.
 -   Package `r pkg("cba")` implements clustering techniques for business analytics like "rock" and "proximus".
--   Package `r pkg("CHsharp")` clusters 3-dimensional data
-    into their local modes based on a convergent form of Choi and Hall's (1999) data sharpening method.
 -   Package `r pkg("clue")` implements ensemble methods for both hierarchical and partitioning cluster methods.
 -   Package `r pkg("CoClust")` implements a cluster